Trevor Spangenberg

-Trevor Matthew Spangenberg (born April 21, 1991) is an American professional soccer player who plays as a goalkeeper for Birmingham Legion.
+Trevor Matthew Spangenberg (born April 21, 1991) is an American professional soccer player who plays as a goalkeeper.

 Career

 Early career

 Spangenberg played five years of college soccer at Missouri State University between 2009 and 2013, including a red-shirted year in 2009.
 While at college, Spangenberg appeared for USL PDL club Laredo Heat in 2010 and Springfield Demize in 2012 and 2013.

 Chivas USA

 On March 9, 2014, Spangenberg signed with Major League Soccer club Chivas USA.

 New England Revolution

 Following the dissolution of Chivas USA, Spangenberg signed with the New England Revolution ahead of the 2015 season.
 He was then sent on loan to the Richmond Kickers, a USL team who is partners with MLS club D.C.
 United.
 Spangenberg was released by New England at the end of their 2015 season.

 Puerto Rico FC

 Spangenberg became the second goalkeeper signed by NASL expansion club Puerto Rico FC on April 6, 2016.

 After 10 matches in the 2016 fall season Trevor Spangenberg was given the chance to start at goalie against the league leaders FC Edmonton on the road.
 He and the team was able to keep the game scoreless.
 After a spectacular performance against Miami FC the job was his to keep.
 The 25-year-old keeper had a goals allowed average of 1.2 and five shut outs in 12 starts.

 On January 23, 2017, Puerto Rico FC announced the return of five regulars from the 2016 starting XI.
 Spangenberg performances towards the end of the season led to his option being picked up by the club.
 He was released at the end of the 2017 season.